-If on any Distribution Date, after giving effect to the distributions described above, the aggregate Certificate Principal Balance of the Class AV Certificates and Adjustable Rate Subordinate Certificates exceeds the sum of the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 2, Loan Group 3 and Loan Group 4 and the amount on deposit in the Pre-Funding Account in respect of Loan Group 2, Loan Group 3 and Loan Group 4, the amount of such excess will be applied first to reduce the Certificate Principal Balances of the Class BV, Class MV-8, Class MV-7, Class MV-6, Class MV-5, Class MV-4, Class MV-3, Class MV-2 and Class MV-1 Certificates, in that order, in each case until the Certificate Principal Balance of such class has been reduced to zero.
-After the Certificate Principal Balances of the Adjustable Rate Subordinate Certificates have been reduced to zero, (i) if the Certificate Principal Balance of the Class 2-AV Certificates exceeds the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 2 and the amount on deposit in the Pre-Funding Account in respect of Loan Group 2, the amount of such excess will be applied to reduce the Certificate Principal Balance of the Class 2-AV Certificates, until the Certificate Principal Balance of the Class 2-AV Certificates has been reduced to zero, (ii) if the aggregate Certificate Principal Balance of the Class 3-AV Certificates exceeds the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 3 and the amount on deposit in the Pre-Funding Account in respect of Loan Group 3, the amount of such excess will be applied to reduce the Certificate Principal Balances of the Class 3-AV-2 and Class 3-AV-1 Certificates sequentially, in that order, in each case until the Certificate Principal Balance of each such class has been reduced to zero and (iii) if the aggregate Certificate Principal Balance of the Class 4-AV Certificates exceeds the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 4 and the amount on deposit in the Pre-Funding Account in respect of Loan Group 4, the amount of such excess will be applied to reduce the Certificate Principal Balances of the Class 4-AV Certificates, on a pro rata basis according to their respective Certificate Principal Balances, until the Certificate Principal Balances of such classes have been reduced to zero, except that the amount of any excess otherwise allocable to the Class 4-AV-2A and Class 4-AV-2B Certificates will be applied sequentially, to reduce the Certificate Principal Balances of the Class 4-AV-2B and Class 4-AV-2A Certificates, in that order, in each case until the Certificate Principal Balance of each such class has been reduced to zero.
-Any such reduction described in this paragraph or the immediately preceding paragraph is an "Applied Realized Loss Amount."
+If on any Distribution Date, after giving effect to the distributions described above, the aggregate Certificate Principal Balance of the Offered Certificates exceeds the sum of the aggregate Stated Principal Balance of the Mortgage Loans and the amount on deposit in the Pre-Funding Account, the amount of such excess will be applied to reduce the Certificate Principal Balances of the Class B, Class M-8, Class M-7, Class M-6, Class M-5, Class M-4, Class M-3, Class M-2 and Class M-1 Certificates, in that order, in each case until the Certificate Principal Balance of such class has been reduced to zero.
+After the Certificate Principal Balances of the Subordinate Certificates have been reduced to zero, (i) if the Certificate Principal Balance of the Class 1-A Certificates exceeds the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 1, the amount of such excess will be applied to reduce the Certificate Principal Balance of the Class 1-A Certificates, until the Certificate Principal Balance of the Class 1-A Certificates has been reduced to zero, (ii) if the aggregate Certificate Principal Balance of the Class 2-A Certificates exceeds the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 2. the amount of such excess will be applied to reduce the Certificate Principal Balances of the Class 2-A-2 and Class 2-A-1 Certificates, sequentially, in that order, until the Certificate Principal Balances of such classes have been reduced to zero; and (iii) if the aggregate Certificate Principal Balance of the Class 3-A Certificates exceeds the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 3, the amount of such excess will be applied to reduce the Certificate Principal Balances of each class of Class 3-A Certificates, on a pro rata basis according to their respective Certificate Principal Balances, until the Certificate Principal Balances of such classes have been reduced to zero.
+Any such reduction described in this paragraph is an "Applied Realized Loss Amount."